projectbuendia/buendia/tools/README.md

 Compares two .deb files to see if they are the same in all their contents except for the version number declared in the control file.
 Used by `dedupdeb`.

+#### `download_java_deps`

+Download the various OpenJDK package dependencies to a given directory.
+Currently, this gets openjdk-7 from experimental, tomcat7 from jessie, and some of their dependencies from sid.
+Downloads files for both amd64 and i386.

 #### `dump_new_concepts_sql.py`

 Examines an OpenMRS database, using some heuristics to find all the concepts